jku-lit-scsl/ecsa25_safer-d_uc-1/README.md

   - Jupyter Notebooks used for the evaluation of UC-1
   - Jupyter Notebook used for the evaluation of UC-2
   - Raw Log-Data and Timing measurements of UC-1 and UC-2
+- Additional files for the default MAPE-K loop integration

 # Use Case 1: Edge Computing